Testing Velocity-Field Lensing on IllustrisTNG Galaxies: Introduction

-The goal of this paper is to quantify these natural sources of noise using simulated galaxies, which enable high-fidelity mock observations from a variety of viewing angles.
+The velocity-field method, unlike traditional image-based lensing, involves different physical arguments for \gp\ and \gx, hence we may expect different noise levels for each component.
+This may present challenges in combining information from multiple sources, but such challenges are best addressed after completely understanding the information provided by a single galaxy, which is the focus of this paper.
+This paper quantifies the noise floors using simulated galaxies, which enable high-fidelity mock observations from a variety of viewing angles.
 Although simulated galaxies may omit some details found in nature, modern simulations incorporate a variety of relevant physical processes and produce realistic distributions of satellites and neighbors, bulges, warps, and so on.
 Hence they offer a useful starting point free of the complications inherent in using noisy data obtained from a fixed, unknown viewing angle.
 Nevertheless, later in the paper we will discuss how our results compare to observational work on closely related issues.

 The remainder of this paper is organized as follows: \S\ref{sec:methods} describes our methods; \S\ref{sec:results}, the results; and \S\ref{sec:discussion} provides discussion and interpretation.